gjosephs84/bus_tracker/README.md

 # Roadmap of future improvements
 In future updates, I will add next stop information to the popups for each bus.

+I will also try to account for buses appearing to be "off route" by eliminating their markers.
+Oftentimes when a bus is changing routes, coming from or returning to a depot, the data from the MBTA indicates it is still in service.
+I will work on a solution to eliminate these errant buses from the map.